Pampers Pure Review

 Likes

-In true Pampers fashion, the Pure diaper is very soft inside and out, and it scores near the top of the pack for comfort.
-The leg gussets are free of scratchy and pokey material, and Pampers takes special care to ensure any friction points are extra soft.
+In true Pampers fashion, the Pure diaper is soft inside and out.
+The leg gussets are free of scratchy and pokey material.
 The stretchy side tabs allow for a snug fit without sharp corners digging into the baby's belly.
+However, it is still average compared to the group, so we like it, but it isn't the best.

 Dislikes